Don't Want to Know If You Are Lonely

 "Don't Want to Know If You Are Lonely" is a song by Hüsker Dü from their album Candy Apple Grey.
 The song was written by Grant Hart.
-It was released both as an EP in the United States and as a single in the United Kingdom in March 1986.
+It was released both as a single and EP in the United States and United Kingdom in March 1986.
 Hüsker Dü filmed a promotional video for the song, which garnered the band some play on MTV.
-The song, dubbed a "tuneful blast of Buzzcocks-style pop-punk," was labeled the high point of Grey by AllMusic's Stewart Mason.
+The song, dubbed a "tuneful blast of Buzzcocks-style pop-punk", was labeled the high point of Grey in a respective review by AllMusic's Stewart Mason.

-The song is featured in the 2009 comedy-drama movie, Adventureland.
+The song is featured in the 2009 comedy-drama movie Adventureland.